johndoe31415/x509sak/README.md

   -k {pem,der,hw}, --keytype {pem,der,hw}
                         Private key type.
 Can be any of pem, der, hw.
 Defaults to pem.
-  -t {rootca,ca,tls-server,tls-client}, --template {rootca,ca,tls-server,tls-client}
-                        Template to use for determining X.509 certificate extensions.
-Can be one of rootca, ca, tls-server, tls- client.
-By default, no extensions are included except for SAN.
   -s subject, --subject-dn subject
                         Certificate/CSR subject distinguished name.
 Defaults
                         to /CN=New Cert.